Critical Psychiatry Network

-The Critical Psychiatry Network (CPN) is an anti-psychiatric organization based in the United Kingdom.
-It was created by a group of British psychiatrists who met in Bradford, England, in January 1999 in response to proposals by the British government to amend the Mental Health Act 1983.
-They expressed concern about the implications of the proposed changes for human rights and the civil liberties of people with mental illness.
-Most people associated with the group are practising consultant psychiatrists in the United Kingdom's National Health Service (NHS), among them Dr Joanna Moncrieff.
-A number of non-consultant grade and trainee psychiatrists are also involved in the network.
+The Critical Psychiatry Network (CPN) is a group of psychiatrists who advocate for reform towards a more reflective, skeptical and patient-centered approach to psychiatry.
+CPN was created in January 1999 by psychiatrists in the United Kingdom, in response to proposals by the British government to amend the Mental Health Act 1983.
+The network was concerned about the potential for increased coercion in the act.
+Among their founders was Joanna Moncrieff, current co-chair of the network.

+"Critical psychiatry" can be contrasted with "anti-psychiatry", which is more abolitionist than reformative.

 Participants in the Critical Psychiatry Network share concerns about psychiatric practice where and when it is heavily dependent upon diagnostic classification and the use of psychopharmacology.
 These concerns reflect their recognition of poor construct validity amongst psychiatric diagnoses and scepticism about the efficacy of anti-depressants, mood stabilisers and anti-psychotic agents.
 According to them, these concerns have ramifications in the area of the use of psychiatric diagnosis to justify civil detention and the role of scientific knowledge in psychiatry, and an interest in promoting the study of interpersonal phenomena such as relationship, meaning and narrative in pursuit of better understanding and improved treatment.

 CPN has similarities and contrasts with earlier criticisms of conventional psychiatric practice, for example those associated with David Cooper, R. D. Laing and Thomas Szasz.
 Features of CPN are pragmatism and full acknowledgment of the suffering commonly associated with mental health difficulties.
 As a result, it functions primarily as a forum within which practitioners can share experiences of practice, and provide support and encouragement in developing improvements in mainstream NHS practice where most participants are employed.

 CPN maintains close links with service user or survivor led organisations such as the Hearing Voices Network, Intervoice and the Soteria Network, and with like-minded psychiatrists in other countries.
 It maintains its own website.
 The network is open to any sympathetic psychiatrist.
 Members meet in person, in the UK, twice a year.
 It is primarily intended for psychiatrists and psychiatric trainees and full participation is not available to other groups.